-6.1.2.2 MSE fishery parameterization
+6.2.2 Fishery parameterization

 The specifications of fisheries and their parameterizations involved consultation with Pacific halibut stakeholders but some aspects of those parameterizations benefit from targeted research.
 One specific example is knowledge of discarding and discard mortality rates in directed and non-directed fisheries.
 Discard mortality can be a significant source of fishing mortality in some IPHC Regulatory Areas and appropriately modelling that mortality will provide a more robust evaluation of MPs.